nens/threedi-docs/source/d_qgis_plugin.rst

     :alt: Install 3Di Toolbox

 .. _plugin_overview:

+To install the 3Di API client plugin follow the steps below:

 7) To install the 3Di API client follow steps 1-4 above.
 Now you choose 3Di API client.
 8) To active the panel of the API client, choose plugins --> 3Di API client --> 3Di API client.
 Now the panel will be available.